TL;DR: Never use mutable objects as the keys to your HashMap!

 The Why

-The problem is that we are using a mutable class in HashMap, and mutating it after.
-As I mentioned in my previous article, adding a new key/value to a HashMap will calculate the key’s hash. it will then store them in a pair inside the relevant bucket:
+The problem lies in using a mutable class as the key in a HashMap and then modifying it afterward.
+As I mentioned in my previous article, when you add a new key/value pair to a HashMap, the key's hash is calculated, and the pair is stored in the relevant bucket:

-But in our case, we changed the value of the class.
-So when we calculate the hash code of the updated object, we will (most probably) end up in a different bucket.
-Hence, when the HashMap checks the bucket, it indeed does not include the required object!
+However, in our case, we changed the value of the class.
+So when we calculate the hash code of the updated object, it will likely end up in a different bucket.
+Consequently, when HashMap checks the bucket, it won't find the required object!

 Can we avoid this problem?

-Yes, we can! to avoid the problem we should use an immutable class instead of a mutable one.
-That means that once the class creates its state cannot change.
+Yes, we can!
+To avoid this issue, we should use an immutable class instead of a mutable one.
+This means that once the class creates its state, it cannot be changed.

 public class IntWrapper {